Guided Reading in the Classroom: Strategies for Success

 Guided reading is a group method of teaching reading skills that can be used in place of, though usually in addition to, occasional 1:1 reading and discrete phonics instruction.

 Generally speaking, guided reading involves teaching groups of children according to their ability levels.
-The exact number in each group will depend on the number of children in the class, as well as how well they do in a baseline reading assessment.
+The exact number in each group will depend on the number of children in the class and how well they do in a baseline reading assessment.

 Usually, there are about five groups in the average class, though these groups may be uneven in size and can be updated at various intervals throughout the year according to individual rates of progress as reflected in reading assessments.

 In essence, guided reading is all about teaching to the various needs of the levelled groups in the classroom.
-It endeavours to instruct the students in a range of reading strategies that can be later applied independently to any new book the student encounters.
+It endeavours to instruct the students in a range of reading strategies that can be applied independently to any new book they encounter.